xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/acc_initrd_rootimg_gen.rst

 Accelerating the diskless initrd and rootimg generating
 ========================================================

-Generating diskless initrd and rootimg is a time-comsuming process, it can be accelerated by enabling paralell compression tool ``pigz`` on the management node with multiple processors and cores.
+Generating diskless initrd with ``genimage`` and compressed rootimg with ``packimage`` and ``liteimg`` is a time-comsuming process, it can be accelerated by enabling paralell compression tool ``pigz`` on the management node with multiple processors and cores.

+The paralell compression tool ``pigz`` can be enabled by installing ``pigz`` package on the management server or diskless rootimg.
+Depending on the method of generating the initrd and compressed rootimg, the steps differ in different Linux distributions.

 Enabling the ``pigz`` on :ref:`Ubuntu Server LTS<ubuntu-os-support-label>`